GoogleCloudPlatform/cluster-toolkit/examples/hypercompute_clusters/a3u-slurm-ubuntu-gcs/README.md

 ```

-### Create/modify the deployment.yaml file with your preferred configuration, such as
+### Create/modify the deployment.yaml file with your preferred configuration

-size, reservation to be used, etc, as well as the name of the bucket that you
+For example, set the such as size, reservation to be used, etc, as well as the
-just created.
+name of the bucket that you just created.
 Below is an example

 ```yaml
 ---